-|Enroll in a Medical Assistant Training Program in Wyoming|
+|Complete an Accredited Medical Assistant Program in Wyoming|

-|Maintain Your Professional Medical Assistant Qualifications|
+|Maintain Your Professional Qualifications|

 - Medical assistant administrative procedures